handyc/ifnot/README.md

 language and it can be used to create programs that are logically equivalent to programs in any other Turing complete language.

-# Ocaml implementation coming soon
+# OCaml implementation coming soon